Tsalnor/svstudio-scripts/README.md

 I recommend binding these to shortcuts to make the process significantly faster.

-By default, the EDO note scripts use 31 EDO.
+By default, the EDO note scripts use 31-EDO.
 You can change the EDO in the script to whatever you prefer.

 Existing Pitch Deviation points will be kept and adjusted by the cent difference.